|Home > New England Transcendentalism > Ralph Waldo Emerson > Essay - History|

 influential New England Transcendentalism movement.

-Emerson's first substantial publication was a volume of Essays that issued from the presses in 1841.
+Emerson's first substantial publication was a volume of Essays that issued, privately funded by Emerson and some of his friends, from the presses in 1841.
 There were twelve essays in this volume the very first being one entitled "History".

 ESSAY I - HistoryThere is no great and no small